bigdatahci2015/course/hackathons/birdstrikes/index.md

-# FCQ
+# Bird Strikes

-Date: September 14, 2015
+Date: September 21, 2015

 # Presentation

-1. Each team presents the team's report on the classmates dataset.
+1. Each team presents the team's report on the FCQ dataset.

 # Hackathon

+## NEW TEAM!!

+We will randomly reshuffle the teams today.

 ## Setup